Bonelab/bonelab-website/about/index.md

 ## Our Mission
-To advance the detection, treatment and management of osteoporosis and osteoarthritis through advanced medical imaging and medical image analysis.
-We aim to advance inclusive excellence in research by realizing the core values of respect, integrity, teamwork and excellence.
+To advance the detection, treatment and management of osteoporosis and osteoarthritis through medical imaging and medical image analysis.
+We aim to embrace inclusivity in research by realizing the core values of respect, integrity, teamwork and excellence.
 We strive to create an environment that is welcoming, culturally sensitive and responsive to the diverse needs of our students, faculty, staff and community.